deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 Medrà—and through them both, Earth’s relationship with the Corti Directorate—had evolved in a relatively short space of time.

-“Thank you for seeing me.” he said, gratefully taking his seat when the Corti had gestured towards it with those long, fine-boned fingers that he could so easily have pulverized.
+"Thank you for seeing me." he said, gratefully taking his seat when the Corti had gestured towards it with those long, fine-boned fingers that he could so easily have pulverized.

 Medrà affected a small, businesslike smile.
-“Thank you for asking nicely.” he retorted.
-“The Gaoians continue to think they can just barge into my office whenever they please.”
+"Thank you for asking nicely." he retorted.
+"The Gaoians continue to think they can just barge into my office whenever they please."

-“The Gaoians don’t want something from you.”
+"The Gaoians don’t want something from you."
 Hussein replied.
 He had quickly learned that the Corti truly loved the direct approach.
 If you irritated them, they could skate and slide around the issue and deal in lies and half-truths with the best of them, but if you cut straight to